Launch of 5G Apple iPad Pro with mini-LED delayed till 2021

-The coronavirus-led lockdown has impacted the technology sector like no other.
-With the supply chain and manufacturing lines disrupted in China, many companies have altered their product plans.
-It is now being reported that Apple is also delaying the launch of its 5G powered Apple iPad Pro to 2021.
+Given the coronavirus-led lockdown has disrupted supply chain and manufacturing lines in China, many companies have altered their product plans –and according to a new report, Apple is also delaying the launch of its 5G powered Apple iPad Pro to 2021.

 The Cupertino-based tech giant had planned to launch the next-gen iPad around the end of this year.
 However, the pandemic outbreak forced Apple to reschedule the launch to later next year.
 It looks like the company wants to focus all its might in ensuring that its primary revenue and profit driver, the 5G iPhone 12 is launched as per the schedule.